beck1888/Flashcard_app/Lesson stuff/readme.md

 # Development path

 1. Make some ( >= 20) flashcard on anything and save them to a file (`cards.json`) as a dictionary structure
+    - Flashcard set 1 theme: All about Mac flashcards (assuming a shell of .zsh and an m1 13 inch MacBook Pro 2020)

 2. Write some functions on `main.py` to:
     - Pretty display output